Kirk Hammett: Metallica (1983–present)

 Between the end of touring (and promoting) the Black Album and the start of touring in promotion of Load, he studied at San Francisco State University, focusing on film and Asian arts.
 Hammett went through a "blues period" around this time - which had some influence on Metallica's Load and Reload albums.
 He also began listening to a lot of jazz music.
 Hammett described this period of his life as "great education", because he was able to discover where all of his own rock influences had gotten their own guitar licks.
 However, even though jazz music had a profound effect on his improvisation skills and solos, Hammett felt that he was delving too deep into the genre.
 Since Death Magnetic, Hammett has gone back to being "primarily" a metal guitarist, but some of his influences of jazz and blues music still remain.

 Hammett wanted to have guitar solos on Metallica's 2003 album, St. Anger, but drummer Lars Ulrich and producer Bob Rock thought that the solos did not sound right in the songs.
 He later admitted himself, "We tried to put in solos but they sounded like an afterthought so we left them out".
 Recording for St. Anger was halted in 2001 so that Metallica frontman James Hetfield could enter rehab for alcohol abuse.
 Due to tensions within the band (which were well-documented in the Metallica documentary Some Kind of Monster) at the time, Hammett expressed interest in working on a solo album.
-According to Hammett, if he ever worked on a solo album, it wouldn't be "super-duty" heavy metal, and may include some classical guitarists.
+According to Hammett, if he ever worked on a solo album, it would not be "super-duty" heavy metal, and may include some classical guitarists.
 When he was asked about his experiences of recording St. Anger, Hammett said:

 Honestly, I was ready to start working on a solo album.
 I had a bunch of music I was sitting on.
 I was going to ask Lars [Metallica's drummer] to play drums on it.